-I. AES THETICS - Except as provided in Public Resources Potentially Less Than Less Than No Impact Code S Section 21099, could the project: Significant Significant With Mitigation Significant Impact With Mitigation Included Impact a) Have a substantial adverse effect on a scenic vista?
-X b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and Х historic buildings within a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
-(Public views are those that are experienced from publicly accessible X vantage point).
-If the project is in an urbanized area, would the project conflict with applicable zoning -1) and other regulations governing scenic quality? a) Create a new source of substantial light or glare v which would adversely affect day or nighttime views × in the area?
+I. AES THETICS - Except as provided in Public Resources Potentially Less Than Less Than No Impact Code S Section 21099, could the project: Significant Impact Significant With Mitigation Included Significant Impact a) Have a substantial adverse effect on a scenic vista? Х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? x c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+(Public views are those that are experienced from publicly accessible vantage point).
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? x d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? х

-Discussion: The 31-parcel project site is primarily vacant with the exception of two vacant single-family dwellings and accessory structures located on Assessor Parcel Numbers (APNs) 035-010-012 and 035-011-002, which will be demolished prior to onset of the proposed use.
+Discussion: The 342-parcel project site is primarily vacant with the exception of twoone vacant single-family dwellings and accessory structures located on Assessor Parcel Numbers (APNs) 035-010-012 and 035-011-002, which will be demolished prior to onset of the proposed use.
 The site is currently fenced with seven-foot-tall chain link fencing around a portion of the perimeter.
-The approved project, consisting of the original 24 parcels plus five parcels which are portions of abandoned rights-of-way that lie adjacent, included the installation of additional tube steel security fencing, seven feet in height, to be installed around the southern, western, and northern boundaries of the project site.
-If this application is approved, the fencing will be extended to encompass the two proposed parcels to be added to the project site, APNs 035-011-002 and 035-011-003.
+The approved Gallo Glass facility project on the adjoining 29 parcels to the west, consisting of the original 24 parcels plus five parcels which are portions of abandoned rights-of-way that lie adjacent, included the installation of additional tube steel security fencing, seven feet in height, to be installed around the southern, western, and northern boundaries of the project site.
+If this application is approved, two parcels will be added to the approved facility footprint and the fencing will be extended to encompass the two proposed parcels to be added to the project site, APNs 035-011-002 and 035-011-003.
 The approved project includes demolition of existing site improvements and paving the project site for outdoor storage of bulk palletized, shrink-wrapped glass containers, stacked up to four pallets high.
-Freestanding lighting up to 35feet-tall have also been approved within the original project site.
+Freestanding lighting up to 35-feet-tall have also been approved within the original project site.
 No construction will occur initially; however, the project is approved for the construction of a 150,000± square-foot warehouse building, up to 75-feet in height, to accommodate the growth of the Gallo Glass Company if and when additional indoor storage is required in lieu of outdoor storage.
-A storm drainage basin was approved to be developed at the northeast corner of the 2023 GPA REZ project site; however, this project is a request to add two parcels to the project site, which will be developed with pavement for additional outdoor storage and accommodate a shift of the approved stormwater drainage basin to better accommodate truck circulation onsite.
-A development standard requiring submittal of a photometric lighting plan to be submitted prior to installation, turning lights down and away from adjacent residences, and obtaining building permits if necessary has been applied to the approved project and will be carried over to the new Planned Development encompassing the 31 project parcels if approved.
+A storm drainage basin was approved to be developed at the northeast corner of the 2023 GPA REZ project site; however, this project is a request to add two parcels to the project site, which will be developed with a storm drainage basin and pavement tofor additional outdoor storage and accommodate a shift of the approved stormwater drainage basin to better accommodate truck circulation on-site.
+A development standard requiring submittal of a photometric lighting plan to be submitted prior to installation, turning lights down and away from adjacent residences, and obtaining building permits if necessary has been applied to the approved project and will be carried over to the new Planned Development encompassing the 31 project parcels if approved.All development standards associated with Planned Development (P-D) (373) will be applied to the two project parcels if approved.